TAMADUNI/Opma/Readme.md

      16. Handover by, take over by Name and signature
      17. Download handover report in pdf format like one given with Marwa
      18. Team leader accept he will not close untill mention the required spare
+     19. Team leader is checking in the morning/night and see who login if not he click and will notify via email/whatsapp group
-     19. Manager accept he will not close until mention the requested spare
+     20. Manager accept he will not close until mention the requested spare
-     20. Hr accept
+     21. Hr accept
-     21. Updates column i.e production start or stopped, any incident with no
+     22. Updates column i.e production start or stopped, any incident with no
-     22. Pending issues the acceptor must read the pending issue and close the shift until he has resolved the pending issues
+     23. Pending issues the acceptor must read the pending issue and close the shift until he has resolved the pending issues
 2. Shift planner
 3. Leave planner
 4. Leave request